Cal State Northridge Matadors baseball

 The Cal State Northridge Matadors baseball team represents California State University, Northridge in the sport of baseball.
 The team competes in NCAA Division I in the Big West Conference.
 They are currently led by head coach Eddie Cornejo, who coached his first season in 2023.

 History

 The program was established in 1959, and competed at the Division II level until 1990.
-The Matadors were associate members of the Western Athletic Conference (WAC) from 1993 through 1996, and joined the Big West in 2002 after five seasons as an independent.
+The Matadors were associate members of the Western Athletic Conference from 1993 through 1996 and joined the Big West in 2002 after five seasons as an independent.

 While in Division II, Cal State Northridge claimed a pair of national championships (1970, 1974), two runner-ups (1972, 1990), and several other College World Series appearances.
 At the Division I level, the Matadors have appeared in five NCAA Tournaments.